godeater/strahd-notes/strahd/References/Groups.md

 Were-ravens.
 Located at both the [[Locations#^367f07|Blue Water Inn]] and at the [[Locations#Wizard of Wines|Wizard of Wines]].
 Seem to be mostly anti-[[Cast of Characters#^3b7d6a|Strahd]].

-# Order of the Dragon
+# Order of the Fallen Silver Dragon
 Mentioned in passing in a document we found on the [[Creatures Encountered#^48ea6e|Donkey]] that took us to the [[Locations#Tower of Khazan|Tower]].
+Knights who used to serve a Silver Dragon called [[Cast of Characters#^366a29|Argynvost]].
+They are now all undead, and live in a fortress known as [[Locations#Argynvostholt|Argynvostholt]], which is partially ruined.
+Most of them have lost all hope of redemption.